Electronic Communication with Students

 iii.
 Electronic communication that the student requested, such as list servers, electronic newsletters, or similar.

-5.1.3 Senders of Mass Communications should carefully define the parameters for selecting student recipients so that only students who meet specified criteria will be contacted.
+5.1.3.
+Senders of Mass Communications should carefully define the parameters for selecting student recipients so that only students who meet specified criteria will be contacted.

-5.1.4 Misuse of a university electronic communication system may be grounds for disciplinary action under the applicable student or employee conduct code in accordance with university policies and procedures.
+5.1.4.
+Misuse of a university electronic communication system may be grounds for disciplinary action under the applicable student or employee conduct code in accordance with university policies and procedures.
 Such violations may also result in revocation or restriction of access to university systems.

-5.2 University-Wide Communications
+5.2.
+University-Wide Communications

-5.3 Text Messaging
+5.3.
+Text Messaging

-5.3.1 Text messaging, generally.
+5.3.1.
+Text messaging, generally.

-a.
+b.
 Text messaging may be used for an Official University Purpose and is limited to:

 i.
 Alerts sent for an Emergency Purpose.

 ii.
-Time sensitive alerts such as communications related to important deadlines, academic matters requiring urgent attention, or alerts from university offices on action needed by an individual student (e.g., missing paperwork).
+Time-sensitive alerts such as communications related to important deadlines, academic matters requiring urgent attention, or alerts from university offices on action needed by an individual student (e.g., missing paperwork).

-d.
+e.
 Text messages must meet the following criteria:

-5.3.2 Mobile telephone numbers:
+5.3.2.
+Mobile telephone numbers:

 a.
 May be requested, but not required, on university forms and applications.